 What’s Your Poison?

-Five free streamed talks, open to all, exploring the history of specific intoxicants.
+Four free streamed talks, open to all, exploring the history of specific intoxicants.
 Seminars will take place on Wednesdays at 1–2pm UK time (BST/GMT) over the secure and user-friendly platform Crowdcast.
 Find out more and book your slot below; spaces are limited so don’t delay, choose your poison today…

 Wednesday 14 October, 1–2pm BST